daifeng2016/Multi-resolution-Change-Detection/README.md

 # This repository is for Multi-resolution Change Detection in Remote-Sensing Imagery.

 ## Datasets
-The datastes have been uploaded onto Baidu Netdisk, which are available at [SRCD Datasets](https://pan.baidu.com/s/1g0KyuHQZ7FQzVDSuUMKPXQ)  Password：cnx8
+The datastes have been uploaded onto Baidu Netdisk, which are available at [MRCDD](https://pan.baidu.com/s/1g0KyuHQZ7FQzVDSuUMKPXQ)  Password：cnx8